bekarasu/mern-boilerplate/readme.md

-# MERN Stack Web App Starter Kit
+# MERN Stack Boilerplate

-This is starter kit that helps the quick start to developing small-medium sized content based web apps.
-I included only some basic dependencies for MERN stack development with Typescript.
-More detailed documentation explained in docs folder about how to system works and file structures.
+This boilerplate helps you to quick start to developing content based web apps.
+I included only some basic dependencies for MERN stack with Typescript.

-**Caution:** This project isn't fully completed.
-So some features may be buggy.
-You can send pull request and fix the bugs.

 Additional integrations are provided: